 Debunking the Fat-Cholesterol Myth

 The idea that eating fat boosts your cholesterol levels might sound logical, but it's not quite right.
-Let me break it down for you: dietary fats are diverse and complex, and don't just clog up the works like old plumbing.
+Dietary fats are diverse and complex, and when eaten in a balanced manner, they are helpful to your overall health.

 The Misguided Fear of Dietary Fats

-We were told to fear butter-like yellow sludge from a horror flick back then.
-But here’s a fact check: dietary guidelines have shifted, big time.
+We were told to fear cholesterol, but dietary guidelines have shifted, big time.

-In contrast, loading up on carbs can do more harm than good regarding heart health—more soon.
+In contrast, loading up on carbs can do more harm than good regarding heart health.

 The Real Culprit Behind High Cholesterol